cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |Softmax				| 	        									|

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### 3. Training the model ####

 To train the model, I used reduce-mean operation on cross-entropy as the cost function.
 The reference LeNet-5 implementation uses hard-coded mean deviation for initial values of weights, I replaced it with the inverse sqaure root of weights count as recomended in DeepLearning Nanodegree.

 The training is done with batch size 128 in 25 epochs.
-After 20 epochs the error curve si getting flat and further culculations do not improve  accuracy that much.
+After 20 epochs the error curve is getting flat and further culculations do not improve  accuracy that much.
+Learning rate of 0.001 provides good results.

 <img src="images/error.png" />